asymmetricmedia/asym.me/assembly/uneasy.md

-Unlike easy social where the platform extracts a hefty price for the ease of interaction and the narrow freedoms of indifference and dissociation, in uneasy social, the platform provides the minimum viable infrastructure for the robust social construction which can only emerge in community togeher.
+Unlike easy social where the platform extracts a hefty price for the ease of interaction and the narrow freedoms of indifference and dissociation, in uneasy social, the platform provides the minimum viable infrastructure for the robust social construction which can only emerge in community together.
 In uneasy social, everything you can do on the platform is made by someone you know, so you can ask how it works.
 Contributing to the social construction means getting to know others as co-creators and comrades.

-For transmediale, telekommunisten retrieves uneasy social technology from the dawn of the Internet age in the form of a MOO.
-A MOO https://en.wikipedia.org/wiki/MOO is a pre-cloud and pre-web fully programmable social environment, first developed in the 90s, where the environment can be infinitely expanded as desired by the users.
+For transmediale, Telekommunisten retrieves uneasy social technology from the dawn of the Internet age in the form of a MOO.
+A MOO[^2] is a pre-cloud and pre-web fully programmable social environment, first developed in the 90s, where the environment can be infinitely expanded as desired by the users.
 In this work of uneasily socialist contemporary networked artwork, valencies of social interaction are radically emancipated, all manner of new modes of social being can not only be designed, they can be co-designed, experienced and lived together.
 Uneasy social builds real social bonds because these serve purposes, there is a real economy of friendship in the network, because everyone’s satisfaction depends on everyone else.

 Easy social merely means the hard part is being hidden from view, but we all know this hiding comes at a price!
 Real social is uneasy, cringe at times, but